kmyk/blog/_posts/2016-04-01-bash-on-brainfuck-on-anarchy-golf.md

 ---

+# How to execute Bash on Brainfuck on Anarchy Golf

 -   Fri Apr  1 21:03:18 JST 2016
     -   added a little

 ---

+# How to execute Bash on Brainfuck on Anarchy Golf

 [^1]: As you know, the Turing-completeness has nothing to do with this exploitation.
 [^2]: This article is written in English[^3], because some of those who I want to be read by are not Japanese.